Have you ever considered packing kids clothes in Ziploc bags? We hadn’t, but we gave it a go. This is our story!

 - There was definitely some time saved (though not necessarily important while on holidays)

-- It seemed very easy and a a big thumbs up!
+- It seemed very easy and a big thumbs up!

-normal – a pretty disorganised suitcase.
+normal – a pretty disorganized suitcase.
 Which was OK, except compared to the first week I felt lacking.

 - This works fantastically and lots of space created.

 - Our bath routine doesn’t really allow for repacking clothes into bags at the end of the day, and as a result they went into a shopping bag shoved into the suitcase.
 Need to think about dirty washing and how to handle it.

 For next time, I am going to take a suggestion from the blog post Packing For Kids who rightly points out that as soon as you arrive anywhere kids like to swim.
 I am going to have all the swimming clothing including goggles, hats, and sunscreens in a special bag at the top of the suitcase.

 For our next trip I plan to:

 - Plastic bag the clothes for kids.
 (I am also considering doing it for myself and taking some of the decision fatigue out of the mornings.)